bojanczyk/slajdomat/docs/tutorial.md

 Once you have been working with Slajdomat, there will be lots of presentations here.
 Let's have our first one.
 Switch back to Figma and the plugin, and click the export button <img src="images/export-button.png" alt="export button" width="15px"> which is next to the eye button.
 If all goes well, Figma will tell you that the slides have been successfully exported.

-Now go back to the SLajdomat app.
+Now go back to the Slajdomat app.
 You should see your first presentation, like this:

 <img src="images/app-with-one-presentation.png" alt="Slajdomat app with no presentations" width="50%">